Osamahassan2005/lexical-analyzer/README.md

 # Edge Cases & Implementation Notes
  The implementation explicitly addresses several tricky cases:

- -String literals: The scanner collects entire string literals, including escaped quotes, so contents such as " are preserved and the literal is not split.
+ 1. String literals: The scanner collects entire string literals, including escaped quotes, so contents such as " are preserved and the literal is not split.

- -Character literals: Handles both simple characters ('A') and escaped forms (' ', '\').
+ 2. Character literals: Handles both simple characters ('A') and escaped forms (' ', '\').
 The skip routine prevents accidental splitting.

- -Comments: Both // single-line and /* ... */ multi-line comments are recognized and ignored in token output.
+ 3. Comments: Both // single-line and /* ... */ multi-line comments are recognized and ignored in
+token output.

- -Numeric bases: Integer recognition supports binary (0b/0B), hexadecimal (0x/0X), octal (leading 0), and decimal.
+ 4. Numeric bases: Integer recognition supports binary (0b/0B), hexadecimal (0x/0X), octal (leading 0), and decimal.
 Floats are recognized when a single decimal point occurs with digits on both sides.

- -Multi-character operators: The scanner detects ++, --, ==, !=, <=, and >= using lookahead.
+ 5. Multi-character operators: The scanner detects ++, --, ==, !=, <=, and >= using lookahead.

  # Conclusion
  This Lexical Analyzer provides a compact and practical demonstration of lexical scanning